microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 - Password: Atasql2012user (Use this to avoid password issues)
 - Select inbound ports: RDP(3389) (We need this to access this VM remotely)

-5. Enter SQL Server User Configuration
+5. Enter the SQL Server User Configuration.
-- Click on 'SQL Server settings' tab
+- Click on 'SQL Server settings' tab.
-- Enable SQL Authentication
+- Select SQL Authentication.
-- Enter SQL Login name:'sqladmin'
+- Enter SQL Login name:'sqladmin'.
-- Enter password:'Atasql2012admin'
+- Enter password:'Atasql2012admin'.

 <img src="./images/SQL-VM-Admin-User.PNG" alt="SQL Server Admin Login" Width="500">

-- Rest are default options
+- Rest are default options.
-- Click on 'Review + create' button
+- Click on 'Review + create' button.

 <img src="./images/SQL-VM-Configuration-full.PNG" alt="SQL VM configuration setup" Width="600">

-- Make sure you have green check for the **validation passed** and Click on **Create** button
+- Make sure you have green check for the **validation passed** and Click on **Create** button.
-- Wait till your deployment is complete and see 'Go To Resource' button
+- Wait till your deployment is complete and see 'Go To Resource' button.

 ### Task-2: Restore a sample database AdventureWorks from a backup